Kushantsingh/kushant/README.md

-# kushant singh is great
+# kushant singh is great on master